WordPress/gutenberg/packages/scripts/README.md

 This is how you execute the script with presented setup:

--   `npm run lint:js` - lints JavaScript and TypeScript files in the entire project’s directories.
+-   `pnpm lint:js` - lints JavaScript and TypeScript files in the entire project’s directories.
--   `npm run lint:js:src` - lints JavaScript and TypeScript files in the project’s `src` subfolder’s directories.
+-   `pnpm lint:js:src` - lints JavaScript and TypeScript files in the project’s `src` subfolder’s directories.

-When you run commands similar to the `npm run lint:js:src` example above, you can provide a file, a directory, or `glob` syntax or any combination of them.
+When you run commands similar to the `pnpm lint:js:src` example above, you can provide a file, a directory, or `glob` syntax or any combination of them.
 See [more examples](https://eslint.org/docs/user-guide/command-line-interface).

 By default, files located in `build`, `node_modules`, and `vendor` folders are ignored.